3mdeb/news-and-ideas/blog/content/post/2020-08-05-PCIe-features.md

 - **Message Signaled Interrupts**

-PCI has pins to let the central interrupt controller know that it needs service.
+PCI has pins to let the central interrupt controller know that it needs to be serviced.
 This improves efficiency of the CPU which does not need to check every Function periodically, but it also significantly increases the number of needed lines.
 In PCIe instead of additional lines special messages are used to signal interrupt.
-Message Signaled Interrupts (MSI) allows the Function to write a small amount of interrupt-describing data to a special memory-mapped I/O address, and the interrupt controller then delivers the corresponding interrupt to a processor.
-Data and the address to which they are being written are located in MSI capability structure.
+Message Signaled Interrupts (MSI) allow the Function to write a small amount of interrupt-describing data to a special memory-mapped I/O address.
+The interrupt controller then delivers the corresponding interrupt to a processor.
+Data and address to which they are being written are located in MSI capability structure.

 ___